 We are offering to sell, and seeking offers to buy, ADSs only in jurisdictions where offers and sales are permitted.
 The distribution of this prospectus supplement and the accompanying prospectus and the offering of the ADSs in certain jurisdictions may be restricted by law.
-Persons outside the United States who come into possession of this prospectus supplement and the accompanying prospectus must inform themselves about, and observe any restrictions relating to, the offering of the ADSs and the distribution of this prospectus supplement and the accompanying prospectus outside the United States.
-This prospectus supplement and the accompanying prospectus do not constitute, and may not be used in connection with, an offer to sell, or a solicitation of an offer to buy, any securities offered by this prospectus supplement and the accompanying prospectus by any person in any jurisdiction in which it is unlawful for such person to make such an offer or solicitation.
+Persons outside the United States who come into possession of this prospectus supplement and the accompanying prospectus nust inform themselves about, and observe any restrictions relating to, the offering of the ADSs and the distribution of this prospectus supplement and the accompanying prospectus outside the United States.
+This prospectus supplement and the accompanying prospectus outside the United States.
+This prospectus supplement and the accompanying prospectus outside the United States.
+This prospectus supplement and the accompanying prospectus outside the United States.
+This prospectus supplement and the accompanying prospectus outside the United States.
+This prospectus supplement and the accompanying prospectus outside the United States.
+This prospectus supplement and the accompanying prospectus supplement and the accompanying prospectus outside the United States.
+This prospectus supplement and the accompanying prospectus by any person in any offer to buy, any securities offered by this prospectus supplement and the accompanying prospectus by any person in any jurisdiction in which it is unlawful for such person to make such an offer or solicitation.